Postage stamps and postal history of India: Postal history of Indian states

-The Feudatory States maintained their own postal services within their territories and issued stamps with their own designs.
+The feudatory states maintained their own postal services within their territories and issued stamps with their own designs.
 Many of the stamps were imperforate and without gum, as issued.
 Many varieties of type, paper, inks and dies are not listed in the standard catalogues.
-The stamps of each Feudatory State were valid only within that State, so letters sent outside that State needed additional British India postage.
+The stamps of each feudatory state were valid only within that state, so letters sent outside that state needed additional British India postage.
+The feudatory states, with their start and end years, were: